1881 United States Senate special elections in New York: Background

+Robertson nomination

+Garfield nominated William H. Robertson, the president pro tempore of the New York State Senate and leader of the state's Half-Breed faction, as collector of the port.
+Robertson, who had been elected as a delegate to the 1880 convention on a pledge to vote for Grant, was among the New York delegates who broke with Conkling to engineer Garfield's nomination.

+On March 28, Conkling, Platt, Arthur, and postmaster general Thomas Lemuel James sent a public letter to Garfield urging him to withdraw Robertson's nomination.
+Conkling preferred that Edwin Merritt continue as collector until his term expired in 1882, at which point Conkling would recommend a Stalwart to succeed him.

+On May 16, both Conkling and Platt resigned in protest against the distribution of federal patronage in New York.
+Conkling and Platt then stood for re-election in an effort to rebuke Garfield and demonstrate their political support within New York.

 Legislative composition

 At the 1879 state election, 25 Republicans and 7 Democrats were elected for a two-year term (1880–1881) in the State Senate.

 At the 1880 state election, 81 Republicans and 47 Democrats were elected for the session of 1881 to the Assembly.

 The 104th New York State Legislature met from January 4 to July 23, 1881, at Albany, New York.

 Nominations

 Republican caucus

 When the first surprise about the resignations subsided, a majority of the Republican State legislators were determined to be rid of Conkling.
 Intense canvassing followed, many names were speculated about as candidates, but it proved difficult to call a caucus, since no majority of legislators or of the caucus committee agreed.

 A caucus of Republican State legislators was finally called by Speaker of the Assembly George H. Sharpe for May 30.
 Assemblyman Andrew S. Draper presided, and secretaries were appointed.
 Only 8 State senators and 27 assemblymen were present, and the caucus adjourned for lack of quorum until the next day, but nobody was nominated.